rails/rails/guides/source/getting_started.md

 After reading this guide, you will know:

-* Installing Rails, creating a new Rails application, and connecting your application to a database.
+* How to install Rails, create a new Rails application, and connect your application to a database.
 * The general layout of a Rails application.
 * The basic principles of MVC (Model, View, Controller) and RESTful design.